XpiritBV/CodeToCloud-Workshop/Challenges/Prerequisites/Readme.md

 ## Set up workshop scripts

-Furthermore, the workshop provides starter and solution scripts.
+Furthermore, the workshop provides *Starter* and *Solution scripts*.
 These scripts are served as a Pull Request with instructions in your Git Repository.
 In order to make this work, and to make the scripts work we have set up a container and some helper scripts, that you can execute in the workshop.
+(How these scripts work exactly is described below in the section `Run Start and Solution Scripts`, first we have to set up the prerequisites for the workshop!).

 To set this up, you need to perform these steps